Timothy is a writer and video content creator. He enjoys helping others learn to improve their lives and shape better

 This provides a golden opportunity for a savvy job seeker like you.
 Even though your main objective is probably to find a high-paying, full-time job in Alaska, you can use a seasonal job to get your foot in the door, or in this case, on Alaskan soil.

-Most of these seasonal jobs provide room and board (since they know you will be coming from out of state and will need a place to stay) and while the pay isn't much it's enough for you to survive on as well as save a few bucks during your summer stay.
+Most of these seasonal jobs provide room and board (since they know you will be coming from out of state and will need a place to stay), and while the pay isn't much, it's enough for you to survive as well as save a few bucks during your summer stay.

 Did I mention that Alaskan seasonal employers are pretty desperate for workers?
 I did?
 OK good.
 That means that the hiring process is super simple.
 Basically, they are looking for anyone with a pulse who is willing and able to come and work.

-I landed my job in Moose Pass after only one 15 minute phone interview.
-And I had at least 3 other companies that were interested in hiring me.
+I landed my job in Moose Pass after only one 15-minute phone interview.
+And I had at least three other companies that were interested in hiring me.
 The hardest part of the whole job search was figuring out which job and company I wanted to choose.

 Once I was in Alaska working, I began to inquire about full-time jobs there out of curiosity.
 The locals I met were more than happy to tell me about all the job openings in the area as well as the high-paying oil jobs and fishing jobs in surrounding areas.

 I personally didn't want to stay in Alaska past the summer season, but I have friends who found full-time work and are still there.
 If moving to Alaska had been my intention, I could have easily found long-term employment; in fact, since I still have good friends there, I could probably go back anytime and find a decent job.

 Alaska is one of those places where it really is 'who you know'.
 And the best way to get to know some native Alaskans that can hook you up with a good job is to be there mingling with them.